google/flutter-desktop-embedding/example/README.md

 ## Dart Differences from Flutter Template

 The `main.dart` and `pubspec.yaml` have minor changes to support desktop:
-* `debugDefaultTargetPlatformOverride` is set to avoid 'Unknown platform' exceptions.
 * The font is explicitly set to Roboto, and Roboto is bundled via `pubspec.yaml`, to ensure that text displays on all platforms.